tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 NRP Topology:
 : a set of topological elements associated with a Network Resource Partition.

-Slice-Flow Aggregate Aware TE:
+NRP state aware TE (NRP-TE):
-: a mechanism for TE path selection that takes into account the available network resources associated with a specific Slice-Flow Aggregate.
+: a mechanism for TE path selection that takes into account the available network resources associated with a specific NRP.

 {::boilerplate bcp14}